CONSERVATIVE PORCELAIN VENEERS WITHOUT DRILLING – NO-PREP VENEERS

 The amount of reduction is a factor that needs significant discussion when planning your treatment choices.
 The amount of tooth reduction should be matched to your goals and priorities.
 There are positives and negatives with both heavy and light enamel removal which significantly affect the quality of outcome.
 Veneers with minimal reduction are a good choice when modest improvement in symmetry and tooth alignment is desired as well as making a more uniform surface morphology.
 The best cases for the more conservative designs are those without diastemas (gaps or spaces between the teeth), no gingival recession, or loss of gum papillae (black triangles).
 Conservatively prepared laminates are not a good choice when the goal is to change the brightness of the teeth.

 to hide margins.
 Significant improvements in outcome can be achieved with small amounts of tooth preparation to create a margin, to open buccal and incisal embrasures, to ensure a line of

-Minimally Invasive and Conservative Dentistry Definition
+The Philosophy of Minimally Invasive and Conservative Dentistry